Samiranghosh07/samiranghosh07/README.md

 ---

 ## 📫 Get in Touch
-- 📧 Email: aditya.jaiswal@example.com
+- 📧 Email: sghosh07ms@gmail.com
-- 📝 Feel free to open an issue or PR, or connect on LinkedIn!
+- 📝 Feel free to connect on LinkedIn!

 ---

-*“Striving to turn ideas into reality with code & collaboration.”*